9. Type Casting

 id

-A scalar may be promoted to either a vector or matrix with an element type that the original scalar can be cast to according to the rules in Scalar to Scalar.
-A scalar to vector cast must include a size with the type to cast to as this cannot be inferred from the scalar value.
+A scalar may be promoted to an array of any dimension with an element type that the original scalar can be cast to according to the rules in Scalar to Scalar.
+A scalar to array cast must include a size with the type to cast to as this cannot be inferred from the scalar value.
 For example:

-// Create a vector of reals with length three where all values are 1.0.
+// Create an array of reals with length three where all values are 1.0.

 real[*] v = as<real[3]>(1);

-// Create a vector of booleans with length 10 where all values are true.
+// Create an array of booleans with length 10 where all values are true.

 var u = as<boolean[10]>('c');

-Conversions between vector types are also possible.
+Conversions between array types are also possible.
 First, the values of the original are cast to the destination type’s element type according to the rules in Scalar to Scalar and then the destination is padded with destination element type’s zero or truncated to match the destination type size.
-Note that the size is not required for vector to vector casting; if the size is not included in the cast type, the new size is assumed to be the old size.
+Note that the size is not required for array to array casting; if the size is not included in the cast type, the new size is assumed to be the old size.
 For example:

 real[3] v = [i in 1..3 | i + 0.3 * i];

-// Convert the real vector to an integer vector.
+// Convert the real array to an integer array.

 integer[3] u = as<integer[*]>(v);